vicious-widgets/vicious/README.md

   - returns 1st value as frequency of requested CPU in MHz, 2nd in GHz, 3rd as voltage in mV, 4th as voltage in V and 5th as the governor state

-**vicious.widgets.uptime**

-  - provides system uptime and load information
-  - returns 1st value as uptime in days, 2nd as uptime in hours, 3rd as uptime in minutes, 4th as load average for past 1 minute, 5th for 5 minutes and 6th for 15 minutes

 **vicious.widgets.mem**